akaliutau/gcp-grimoire/cert/gpa/07_networking.md

 NOTE: this does not give private IP addressing across the connection; note also that  an additional Internet connection will not provide RFC1918 communications by itself.

+# Direct Peering

+Direct peering allows customers to connect their networks to a Google network point of access and exchange Border Gateway Protocol (BGP) routes, which define paths for transmitting data between networks.

 # VPC Service control

 VPC Service Controls improves your ability to mitigate the risk of data exfiltration from Google Cloud services such as Cloud Storage and BigQuery.
 You can use VPC Service Controls to create perimeters that protect the resources and data of services that you explicitly specify.